+Given an angle $\alpha$, a maximal \emph{$\alpha$-escaping wedge} is a wedge of angle $\alpha$ such that (i) its apex is a point $p\in P$, (2) its angle is at least $\Theta$, and (3) it is $P$-free.

-For the first case where $\Theta\geq\frac{\pi}{2}$, i.e., all the sectors defined by the $k$ lines have aperture angle at most~$\frac{\pi}{2}$, the algorithm by Avis et al.~\cite{theta-maxima_1999} finds, in $O(n\log n)$ time and $O(n)$ space, the maximal \emph{$\Theta$-escaping wedges}, defined as those (i)~having as apex a point $p\in P$, (ii)~having aperture angle at least $\Theta$, and (iii)~being $P$-free, i.e., not containing any point of~$P$ in its interior.
-(In other words, maximal $\Theta$-escaping wedges are the maximal wedges allowing an angle~$\Theta$ to escape from~$p$ without hitting other points of~$P$.)
-The points being apexes of a maximal $\Theta$-escaping wedge are called \emph{$\Theta$-maxima}.
-Indeed, for each such wedge the algorithm by Avis et al.~\cite{theta-maxima_1999} provides its two defining rays.
-Thus, the algorithm gives at most three maximal \emph{$\Theta$-escaping intervals} for every $p\in P$, hence a \emph{linear number} in total.
+For the first case, when $\Theta\geq\frac{\pi}{2}$, all the sectors defined by the $k$ lines have an angle less than or equal to~$\frac{\pi}{2}$.
+We use the algorithm by Avis et al.~\cite{theta-maxima_1999} that finds the set of maximal $\Theta$-escaping wedges in $O(n\log n)$ time and $O(n)$ space.

+The points of $P$ that are apexes of a maximal $\Theta$-escaping wedge are called \emph{$\Theta$-maxima}.
+Indeed, for each such wedge, the algorithm by Avis et al.~\cite{theta-maxima_1999} provides its two defining rays.
+Thus the algorithm gives at most three maximal \emph{$\Theta$-escaping intervals} for every $p\in P$; hence a \emph{linear number} in total.

-We will store these intervals in a circular table, together with the \emph{stabbing wedges} $W_{{i+1},{i+k}}$.
+We will store these intervals in a circular table together with the \emph{stabbing wedges} $W_{{i+1},{i+k}}$.
 See Figure~\ref{fig:dominance_table_sweep}.
-Doing so, when a stabbing wedge $W_{{i+1},{i+k}}$ fits into the escaping interval of a point $p$, we know that $p$ is not only a $\Theta$-maxima, but actually a $\Theta_i$-maxima, which is indeed equivalent to be a supporting point in $\partial(\W^i)$.
+In this way, when a stabbing wedge $W_{{i+1},{i+k}}$ fits into the escaping interval of a point $p$, we know that $p$ is not only a $\Theta$-maxima, but actually a $\Theta_i$-maxima, which is indeed equivalent to being a supporting point in $\partial(\W^i)$.
 (In Figure~\ref{fig:dominance_table_sweep}, right, the gray stabbing interval from the wedge $W_{{2},{4}}$ does not fit into the black escaping interval, because in the left picture the wedge $W_{2}^{4}$ with apex~$p$ cannot escape from~$p$.)